valosekj/valosekj/README.md

 ### Hi there 👋

+- 🧠 I am a postdoctoral fellow at Polytechnique Montréal (NeuroPoly Lab) & Mila Québec AI Institute.

+- 🧲 My current research is focused on developing deep learning methods for spinal cord and lesion segmentation from MRI images.

+- 💻 As a member of the [Spinal Cord Toolbox (SCT)](https://spinalcordtoolbox.com) team, I maintain and develop a free and open-source set of command-line tools dedicated to the processing and analysis of spinal cord MRI data.

 <!--
 **valosekj/valosekj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.